2020 Guidelines and Eligibility

 Eligibility: Any student, currently enrolled full-time in an accredited, degree-granting institution, regardless of major, may apply.
 The competition is restricted to those age 26 or younger at the time of submission of materials.

-Submission Guidelines: Those wishing to apply for this prize must submit the following materials via the portal on the ISJAC website (registration as an ISJAC member is required, but free):
+Submission Guidelines: Those wishing to apply for this prize must submit the following materials via the portal on the ISJAC website www.isjac.org.
+ISJAC membership is required for application, but free.

 - Application Form and $35 fee

 - mp3 of best recording of the work

 This year’s competition is for jazz combo or chamber works of up to 9 instruments.
 Works featuring or including non-traditional jazz combo instrumentation (including strings, percussion, electronics, etc.) are allowed and will be adjudicated.
 However, if selected as the winner, a non-traditional work may not be able to be performed at the Symposium.
 Applicants may submit one work only (either an original composition or arrangement) which should have been written within the last two years.

 Dates: All applications must be received by Oct.
 10th, 2019.
 Late submissions will not be considered.
 Notification of the winning work will be made by early January 2020.